Amsterdam Museum - Museum

 Of course, the Amsterdam Museum is also big on experience as a means of learning, and it firmly believes that both big and little experiences matter – be it royals and dignitaries or local folk singers.
 The result is that it doesn’t simply aim to tell the history of a place, but to represent the spirit and feelings of its people too, utilising interactive displays and multimedia exhibits that bring stories to life.

-Furthermore Amsterdam Museum is near the following sights: Civic Guards Gallery (±0 metre), Dungeon Amsterdam (±50 metre), Allard Pierson Museum (±175 metre), Begijnhof (±200 metre) & Madame Tussauds (±250 metre).For information:
+Furthermore Amsterdam Museum is near the following sights: Civic Guards Gallery (±0 metre), Dungeon Amsterdam (±50 metre), Allard Pierson Museum (±175 metre), Begijnhof (±200 metre) & Ripley’s Believe It or Not! (±250 metre).For information:

 Kalverstraat 92, Amsterdam